 To earn the certification, a student must:

-- Attend at least 5 live classes in person
+- Attend at least 5 live classes in person or on Zoom

 - Earn 100% on the quiz in each of these 8 categories: (1) Secondary Sources Research, (2) Case Law Research OR Citators, (3) Statutory Research, (4) Free and Low Cost Research Alternatives, (5) Foreign Law Research OR International Law Research, (6) Federal Administrative Law Research OR California Administrative Law Research, (7) Federal Legislative History Research OR California Legislative History Research, and (8) Searching like an Expert